 We intend to use at least five percent of the net proceeds of this offering to repay indebtedness owed by us to certain affiliates of the underwriters who are lenders under our senior secured credit facility.
 See "Use of proceeds."
-An affiliate of each of J.P.
-Morgan Securities LLC, Goldman, Sachs & Co., Merrill Lynch, Pierce, Fenner & Smith Incorporated and Wells Fargo Securities, LLC is a lender under our senior secured credit facility, and may receive its pro rata portion of the proceeds from this offering used to repay amounts outstanding under our senior secured credit facility.
-J.P.
-Morgan Securities LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated and Wells Fargo Securities, LLC each have a "conflict of interest" within the meaning of FINRA Rule 5121, or Rule 5121.
+Affiliates of each of J.P.
+Morgan Securities LLC, Goldman, Sachs & Co., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Wells Fargo Securities, LLC, SG Americas Securities, LLC, Mitsubishi UFJ Securities (USA), Inc., BMO Capital Markets Corp., BNP Paribas Securities Corp., Scotia Capital (USA) Inc., Capital One Southcoast, Inc., BOSC, Inc., BB&T Capital Markets, a division of Scott & Stringfellow, LLC, and Comerica Securities, Inc. are lenders under our senior secured credit facility, and will receive its pro rata portion of the proceeds from this offering used to repay amounts outstanding under our senior secured credit facility.
+Affiliates of J.P.
+Morgan Securities LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated, Wells Fargo Securities, LLC, SG Americas Securities, LLC, Mitsubishi UFJ Securities (USA), Inc., BMO Capital Markets Corp., BNP Paribas Securities Corp., Scotia Capital (USA) Inc. and Capital One Southcoast, Inc. will each receive at least 5% of the net proceeds from this offering and, as a result, have a "conflict of interest" within the meaning of FINRA Rule 5121, or Rule 5121.
 Accordingly, this offering will be made in compliance with the applicable provisions of Rule 5121.
 Rule 5121 provides that if at least five percent of the net offering proceeds not including underwriting compensation, are used to reduce or retire the balance of a loan or credit facility extended by any underwriter or its affiliates, a qualified independent underwriter, or QIU, meeting certain standards must participate in the preparation of the registration statement and the prospectus and exercise the usual standards of due diligence with respect thereto.
 Goldman, Sachs & Co. has served in that capacity and performed due diligence investigations and reviewed and participated in the preparation of the registration statement of which this prospectus forms a part.
-We have agreed to indemnify Goldman, Sachs & Co. against certain liabilities incurred in connection with it acting as a QIU for this offering, including liabilities under the Securities Act.
+We will pay Goldman, Sachs & Co. a fee of \$10,000 for acting as a QIU for this offering.
+We have also agreed to indemnify Goldman, Sachs & Co. against certain liabilities incurred in connection with it acting as a QIU for this offering, including liabilities under the Securities Act.